vkbo/novelWriter.io/source/download/install_mac.rst

 .. attention::

-   The DMG releases for MacOS are no linger provided.
+  The DMG releases for MacOS are no longer provided.
 These instructions are still valid for older releases.
 For recent releases, the only install option on MacOS is by installing the Python package.
 See :ref:`main_install_pypi` for more details.